-Construction would be completed in one general phase, with the demolition of existing infrastructure commencing in late summer 2016.
-Construction would last approximately 17 months for the auditorium and 4 months for the relocation of tennis courts.
+Construction would be completed in one general phase with the demolition of existing infrastructure commencing in late summer 2016.
+Construction would last approximately 17 months.

 1.2.5 Project Design Features

 The following project design features (PDFs) have been incorporated into the proposed project to minimize construction-related noise impacts on the South High School program when school is in session: